honzajavorek/domicanhelp.cz/README.md

 # Domi can help!

-Hello, I'm Domi and I'm open to work.
+Hello, I'm Domitil and I'm open to work.

 ## About me